Chapter 1: Resisting Urges and Curious Concerns

 Evan gave a brief look to Caleb, and he, as if understood, took the charge from him, agreeing and announcing that they would go.

 "Kelly, you call Celine and meet me at the college entrance in ten minutes.
 Now go, go quickly."
 Caleb put up, almost pushing Kelly.

 Her eyes narrowed at his attempt.
 He was being weird but then, Caleb was one unpredictable guy.
-Shaking her head, she moved out blabbering something like insane Caleb.
+Shaking her head, she moved out blabbering out of annoyance.

-Caleb gestured Evan to settle down in the chair beside him.
+Caleb gestured Evan to settle down on the chair beside him.